 While a majority of what you learn through your softball years will be on a field, in front of coaches and teammates or at workshops, let’s not underestimate the results you can achieve from practicing on your own.
 To get better at the game of softball, you will want to continually try to improve every aspect of your game no matter your current situation.
-We’ve decided to come up with our shortlist of drill/practices that you can do when no one else is around to help you out.
+We’ve decided to come up with our shortlist of drills/practices that you can do when no one else is around to help you out.
 Work on some (or all) of these and watch your skills improve over time.

 What do you need: Bat